ianaio/docsdotianaio/docs/home.md

 ---
 id: home
 title: About IanaIO Documentation
-slug: /home
+slug: /
-description: Overview of the IanaIO Documentation site, its purpose, and how to navigate it using the powerful search feature.
+description: Overview of the IanaIO Documentation site, its purpose, and how to navigate it.
 keywords:
   - documentation
   - ianaio